Feeding Garden Birds in Winter

 Bird cakes are very easy to make.
 Mix dried ingredients such as crushed, unsalted peanuts, sunflower seeds, grains, mealworms, and dried fruit together in a bowl.
 Melt some animal fat, or coconut oil for a vegetarian alternative, then pour the fat into the bowl.
 Mix one part fat to two parts dried ingredients.

 The fat mixture can then be used to fill a variety of molds.
-For instance, spike a hole into the base of an old yogurt pot then thread a piece of string through.
-Make a knot to secure the string to the bottom of the pot, then tie on a stick to serve as a perch below the pot.
-Pour the pot with the fat mixture and leave it to set.
+For instance, spike a hole into the base of an old yogurt container, then thread a piece of string through.
+Make a knot to secure the string to the bottom of the container, then tie on a stick to serve as a perch below the container.
+Fill the container with the fat mixture and leave it to set.

 Pinecones also make good bird feeders.
 Tie string to the base then smear the cone with the part-set mixture.
 Or pour the bird food mixture into a flexible container to make a loaf of bird cake.
 Once it has set, remove the bird cake and put it into a wire cage bird feeder to hang up.